AI-Empower-Labs/Studio/clients/javascript/docs/SemanticSearchApi.md

 ## semanticSearchFileIngestion

-> IngestDocumentResponse semanticSearchFileIngestion(files, opts)
+> IngestDocumentResponse semanticSearchFileIngestion(documentId2, files, opts)

+Ingest a File into Semantic Search

-Import file document into semantic search
+Uploads and ingests a file document into the semantic search index.
+Supports optional configuration of index, ingestion pipeline, embedding model, and webhook for processing status.

 ### Example